Some of the numbers presented in this website may not be the most recent available

 The state has never been fully unified and the population depends on subsistence farming and fishing.

-The islands are rich in undeveloped mineral resources.
+However, the islands are rich in undeveloped mineral resources.

 SOLOMON ISLANDS